jht1493/p5VideoKit/README.md

 [Grid demo](https://jht1493.net/p5VideoKit/demo/?d=demo/grid1.json) - a pixelized grid of video.
 Hit the Reset button if you don't see any video.

 [4 effects demo](https://jht1493.net/p5VideoKit/dem1/?d=demo/effects4.json) - four effects and be seen in a 2 by 2 layout.
-Use the Patchn drop down to select an effect.
+Use the Patch drop down to select an effect.

 ## The interface